 “I was born on what we call the ‘rancho’ outside of the city of Matamoros, Mexico.
 When I was 8 years old we moved to the US in the middle of the school year.
 It was a huge traumatic shift for me to start attending school in Texas, in a language I didn’t know in a very different environment.
 I still remember feeling like I had landed on another planet.
 It was super challenging to adjust, and I didn’t want to go to school at all.
 There was one teacher, Ms. Limon, who took me under her wing and helped me.”

-By her second year of third grade Rodriguez, the school made her repeat a year because of the language, Rodriguez had mastered English and felt more adjusted.
+By Rodriguez's second year of third grade, the school made her repeat a year because of the language, she had mastered English and felt more adjusted.

 “But I’ve never forgotten how it felt to be an outsider, and I think that is partly why I like helping others.”